-Copper pipes may corrode longer before they can develop pinhole leaks, and that is why maintenance from a plumbing professional is highly recommended.
+Copper pipes may corrode longer before they can develop pinhole leaks, and that is why maintenance from a trusted Saskatoon plumber is highly recommended.
 Pinhole leaks can form when the buildup of oxidized metal on the surface starts to chip away.
 It is why you should never poke or prod at the corroded parts on copper pipes as these acts could inadvertently cause pinhole leaks to burst and cause flooding.
 An expert can provide repairs by replacing part of the tube, soldering the leaking section, or even reinstalling the whole plumbing system if the problem is too severe.

 Corrosion & Leaks in Copper or Steel Water Pipes, Inspectapedia.com